Create your own DMARC record

 With the DMARC reject policy, Internet Service Providers who've DMARC will reject all emails that fail the DMARC check.
 All these email will bounce and will not end up in any folder of the receiver.
 This DMARC policy makes sure emails failing the DMARC check will not arrive.
 Be aware that everything should be in place otherwise legitimate email might be blocked.

 Would you like to use a different policy for your subdomains?

 Next to the DMARC policy you've just selected for the main domain, you can choose a DMARC policy for your sub-domains.
 When you use sub-domains you will have to select a DMARC policy that will be applied on email that is send from sub-domains.
 This policy will be applied on email from the sub-domain(s) of your main domain.
 When an email of the sub-domain fails the DMARC check, this policy will be applied.

 Since alignment is a key part of the DMARC implementation (without alignment you can't enforce your policy), it is possible to choose how alignment should be handled for DKIM signatures and your SPF setup.
 The chosen alignment mode influences when alignment is achieved.
-You can choose to let the alignment mode to be 'r' (Relaxed) or 's' (Strict).
+You can choose to set the alignment mode to 'r' (Relaxed) or 's' (Strict).

 DKIM alignment mode

 For DKIM this means that the domain used to create the signature (and provided through the d= parameter), should match the ‘From' header.
 In Relaxed mode authenticated DKIM signing domains (d=) that share an organizational domain with an emails ‘From' domain will pass the DMARC check.
 In strict mode an exact match is required in order to achieve alignment.